varjagg/varjagg.github.io/_posts/2024-05-01-worlds-loudest-lisp-program.md

 The central and nodes communicate in terms of CLOS instances of the classes comprising the command language.
 In simplest cases they have just the slots to pass values on for the commands to be executed immediately.
 However with appropriate mixin they can inherit the properties necessary for precision timing control, allowing the commands to be executed in time synchronized manner across sets of nodes in plans.

-It is an established wisdom now that multiple inheritence is an anti-pattern, not worth the headache in the long run.
+It is an established wisdom now that multiple inheritance is an anti-pattern, not worth the headache in the long run.
 However Evacsound make extensive use of it and over the years it worked out just fine.
 I'm not quite sure what the mechanism is that makes it click.
 Whether it's because CLOS doesn't suffer from diamond problem, or because typical treatment of the objects using multiple dispatch methods, or something else it really is a non-issue and is a much better abstraction mechanism than containment.

 ## Communication

 The next essential task is communication.
 Depending on the plan we may communicate with all or subsets of nodes, in particular sequence or simultaneously, synchronously or async, with or without expectation of reported results.
 For instance we may want to get a noise estimation from microphones for volume control, and that would need to be done for all nodes at once while expecting a result set or reports.
 A PA message would have to be played synchronized but the result does not really matter.
 Or a temperature change notice may arrive unprompted to be considered by fire detection algorithm.

 This particular diverse but restricted set of patterns wasn't particularly well treated by existing frameworks and libraries, so we rolled our own on top of socket library, POSIX threads and condition variables.
-Our small DSL has two basic constructs, the asyncronous `communicate>` for outgoing commands and `communicate<` for expecting the result set, which can be composed as one operation `communicate`.
+Our small DSL has two basic constructs, the asynchronous `communicate>` for outgoing commands and `communicate<` for expecting the result set, which can be composed as one operation `communicate`.
 A system can generate distributed command such as

 {% highlight lisp linenos %}
 (communicate (actualize-plan (evacuation-prelude-plan s)